Disabled Parking Enforcement

 The Disabled Parking program informs and reminds businesses and citizens of their obligation to obey State law regarding reserved parking for those who are disabled or handicapped.

 VIPS contact local businesses and reminds them of their obligation to provide disabled parking spaces and ensure they are properly marked per the Revised Code of Washington (RCW 46.16.381).
 They also contact citizens parking in such spots and confirm validity of Handicapped Placards and Handicapped License Plates.

 Disabled Parking teams consist of two VIPS members patrolling a designated area looking for possible violations.
 Volunteers are trained on how to fill out citations and instructed on procedures and policies for issuing them.
-As of September 2003, all members of the Disabled Parking program are issued Limited Police Commissions by the Chief of Police upon completion of required field and classroom training.
+All members of the Disabled Parking program are issued Limited Police Commission by the Chief of Police upon successful completion of required field and classroom training.